-- Whenever we are required to install or replace one of our primary transformers, we will undertake a CBA.
-Where the assessment is beneficial, we will install a lower loss transformer unit which complies with the latest EU Eco-design 2015. - Whenever we are required to install or replace one of our grid transformers, we will undertake a CBA.
-Where the assessment is beneficial, we will install a lower loss transformer unit which complies with the latest EU Eco-design 2015. - Whenever we are required to install or replace one of our larger pole-mounted secondary network transformers, we will do so with a lower loss unit which complies with the latest EU Eco-design 2015 specification. - Where necessary we will install large cross-section cables (300mm2) at HV and LV as standard, instead of the current mix of smaller (95mm2 and 185mm2 cables).
+- Whenever we are required to install or replace one of our primary or grid transformers, we will undertake a full, dedicated, project-specific assessment to determine the best type of transformer to install for the purpose of managing losses via a CBA.
+New transformers will comply with the latest EU Eco-design specification as a minimum. - Where necessary we will install large cross-section cables (300mm2) at HV and LV as standard, instead of the current mix of smaller (95mm2 and 185mm2 cables).